 Where to find it in the screener?

-In the screener you can use the Cash Flow to Capex ratio as a primary factor (screen for healthy companies directly) or as a column in the results of your screen where you can use the filter function (click the funnel icon) to remove companies with a bad Cash Flow to Capex ratio.
+In the screener you can use the Cash Flow to Capex ratio as a screening ratio (screen for healthy companies directly) or as a output column in the results of your screen where you can use the filter function (click the funnel icon) to remove companies with a bad Cash Flow to Capex ratio.

 Cash Flow to Capex as a primary screening factor